nonetrix/nixdots/README.md

 ## This is extrememly WIP and mostly intended for myself and my hardware e.g. having a NVIDIA GPU, this may change however.

 ## TODO:
-- Look into if statements for things like enabling NVIDIA GPU monitor on the status bar
+- Look into if statements for things like enabling NVIDIA GPU monitor on the status bar, propritery software etc.
 - Move to flakes
 - Write config for server and phone via termux fork
 - Add install instructions